blueflag/serverless-plugin-cloudformation-cross-region-variables/README.md

-# serverless-cloudformations-crossregion-vars
+# serverless-plugin-cloudformation-cross-region-variables

-This plugin supports taking [outputs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) from serverless cloudformation stacks in different regions.
+This plugin supports using [coudformation stack outputs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) from stacks in different regions.

+Adds new variable syntax to serverless formatted as such `${cfcr:Region:StackName:OutputKey}`

 ## Usage